Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 **(1) Make execution of blocks more efficient**

-Specialization becomes important,<br>as well as optimized code execution, disk accesses, etc.
+Specialization becomes important,<br/>as well as optimized code execution, disk accesses, etc.

-_Limited by capabilities of modern hardware<br>and needs to be coupled with other approaches._
+_Limited by capabilities of modern hardware<br/>and needs to be coupled with other approaches._

-_Relying on highly specialized hardware<br>also introduces centralization risks._
+_Relying on highly specialized hardware<br/>also introduces centralization risks._

 ---